Srira8/ML-model-on-Amazon-SageMaker/README.md

 plt.hist(...): Visualizes the distribution of the model's output probabilities.

-np.arange(...) and sklearn.metrics.log_loss(...): Finds the optimal cutoff threshold for the predictions by calculating the log loss across a range of values.
+np.arange(...) and sklearn.metrics.log_loss(...): Find the optimal cutoff threshold for the predictions by calculating the log loss across a range of values.
 The cutoff that minimizes log loss is identified as the best threshold.

 How to Run
 Set up a SageMaker Notebook Instance: Launch a new notebook instance in your AWS account.